Namaste.

 Give them a little bit of love.

-And then inhale your arms up like the rays of the sun.
+And then inhale your arms up.

-And reach up and back.
+And reach up.

-Take an extra moment here to feel the energy of the sun in your whole being.
+To feel the energy of the sun in your whole being.

-Imagine all those qualities of the sun and draw them all inside you.
+Imagine all those qualities of the sun.

-So that you can feel the energy of the sun inside you for the rest of this day.
+That you can feel the energy of the sun inside you for the rest of this day.

-Just take a moment to pause.
+Just taking a moment to pause.

-Give thanks to the sun.
+To the sun.

-Notice how you feel just after one round of surya namaskara.
+Notice how you feel just after one.

-And you can take a few more if you like.
+And you can Take a few more if you like.

 Three to five rounds would be wonderful.

-So enjoy a few more rounds if you like.
+A few more rounds if you like.

-Or you can come into any other series of postures.
+Or you can come into any other.

 And that's it for today.